This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 Learn more from the NIJ Journal article "DNA Analysis for 'Minor' Crimes: A Major Benefit for Law Enforcement."

-Criminal justice experts have long known that property crime offenders have high recidivism rates; the types of crimes they perpetrate—including the level of violence used—can escalate; and property crime cases frequently go unsolved.
+Criminal justice experts have long known that those who commit property crime have high recidivism rates; the types of crimes they perpetrate—including the level of violence used—can escalate; and property crime cases frequently go unsolved.
 The Bureau of Justice Statistics estimates the average (mean) property loss from a household burglary in 2005 was approximately $1,500.
-Burglars are often high-rate offenders and the total cost from their crimes may be many times this amount.
+Burglars often offend at high-rates and the total cost from their crimes may be many times this amount.
 Therefore, arresting burglars using DNA as part of the criminal investigation—burglars who otherwise would not be caught and brought to justice—has the potential to prevent future property and other crimes.

 The DNA Field Experiment: Testing Cost Effectiveness of Collecting DNA in Property Crimes